mfurquimdev/mfurquimdev.github.io/resume/lades.md

 Together with the Brazilian Army, created experiments for a distributed processing IDS system, which enhances the Snort capabilities by training an unsupervised machine learning model using K-Means algorithm.

-Wrote more than 30 pages of documentation for a distributed processing system that uses
+Wrote more than 1500 pages of documentation for a distributed processing system that uses

 Detection of masked malicious packet using network intrusion detection system (IDS) with unsupervised machine learning

+Successfully detected masked malicious network packets using K-Means algorithm and distributed processing with Spark and Hadoop

+Enhanced the Intrusion Detection System (IDS) with unsupervised machine learning to detect masked malicious network packets

+Configured a Debian server to capture all network packets in promiscuous mode using Wireshark as `.pcaps` and replay them in a controlled environment